CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_foods_and_drinks_how_much_and_how_often_html.md

 Regular mealtimes and snack times can give your child a routine.
 Avoid letting your child continuously eat or drink during the day.

 To learn more, watch these [videos](/nutrition/InfantandToddlerNutrition/resources.html#videos) from 1,000 Days.

+**Error processing SSI file**

+ Last Reviewed: